 - The emphasis on food.
 This might seem like an odd one, but I couldn’t help notice the inclusion of so many different meals that not only made my own mouth water, but also just made the world come alive that much more, by showing such a wide variety of meals.
 I feel this is something I don’t see very often (and also called attention to it in my own head, when thinking of my own novels and how this element is lacking), so I just really appreciated this extra detail in terms of worldbuilding.

 - The beginning.
 Don’t get me wrong: that first line absolutely floored me and is one of my favorites.
 I’m not sure if it was just because I was coming off a romance-reading-binge or what, but it took me a little bit to get into this story and I can’t pinpoint exactly why.
 I think I would have liked to witness what was described firsthand, perhaps, before we jump into the recollection by Tali?
 Don’t get me wrong, however, this book is still killer and totally worth your time reading it.

 - Tali’s stubbornness in regards to Rayyel.
 This might not deserve to be listed as a dislike, especially since I can completely understand Tali’s motives, but it absolutely drove me up a wall how she is so fixated on fixing things with Rai, to to the point where she is giving everything.
 It’s this laser-beam type focus that became a bit exhausting towards the end, and made me want to shake her.
 Yet, at the same time, I can’t really blame her.
 Not truly.
 And I’ll support her until the end.

 So, no surprise that I absolutely loved this story!
-Many of my trusted friends and reviewers loved it, so I had high hopes going in and they did not disappoint!
-If you’re a fan of fantasy, you’ll want to read this.
-If you are fan of feeling pain thanks to what you’re reading, you’ll DEFINITELY want to read this.
+If you’re a fan of fantasy, you’ll want to read The Wolf of Oren-yaro.
+If you are fan of feeling pain thanks to what you’re reading, like I am?
+Then you’re welcome.